 Please refer to the Review Criteria as you prepare your narrative and other required documents.
 All materials should tell the same story and represent your organization at its best.
 Panelists look for evidence of your commitment to your mission, vision, goals, and values, as well as sound governance, management and operations, based on your strategic planning.
 Grant review panelists look for evidence of your organization's understanding of, and responsiveness to, its community.
 During the panel meeting, panelists discuss and rate your application based on how your organization demonstrates that it meets the Review Criteria.
-A sample "On Year" and "Off Year" application is found in Smart Simple and the MSAC website, which included descriptions of the required documents that must be included for General Operating and Arts Program grant applicants.
+A sample "On Year" application is found on the MSAC website, which includes the scoring rubric, and descriptions of the required documents that must be included for General Operating and Arts Program grant applicants.